 1. The child with parent to teach the dog to sit and wait for it's meal to be prepared and served up.

-2. The child then tells the dog to "WAIT" or "LEAVE IT", and places its bowl, waits for a moment and then says "OK". ( Reinforcement to the dog initially may be necessary.)
+2. The Child then tells the dog to "WAIT"or "LEAVE IT", and places its bowl, waits for a moment and then says "OK". ( Reinforcement to the dog initially will be necessary)

 5. Child and parent control of the dog getting in and out of the car.

 6. Child attaches and removes dog's collar and lead if able to.

 7. Place 2 leads on the collar and take the dog for walks with handler and child each side of the dog.
 Eventually just the child can hold the lead in tandem with parent.

 8. Have the dog wait until the child walks thrtough a door first, and then invite the dog through.

 9. Practice being able to take things from the dog and then return them.
 Ensure you control this closely and that adults can do it successfully first.